SomthingInteresting/SomthingInteresting/README.md

 I'm a full stack developer with over 8 years experience in the residential property investment sector.

 - 🔭 I’m currently working on "GitOut! - A web based puzzle game" and a property investment tool
-- 🌱 I’m currently learning Python, Rust and responsive web design
+- 🌱 I’m currently learning Python, Rust, Typescript and responsive web design
 - 📫 How to reach me: [Email](mailto:quddusrahman@pm.me)
 - ⚡ Fun fact: My name is pronounced Q, all the other letters are silent (ok that may not be entirely true)